cellsignal/incytr-viz/README.md

 ## Use

 Instructions on using the tool can be found in the "Help" section on the loaded page.
-You can also find the same information in the incytr repository at src/incytr_viz/assets/help.md
+You can also find the same information in this repository at src/incytr_viz/assets/help.md

 ## Input Format